featureform/featureform/docs/overview.md

 * Enable other operations like partitioning, sub-indices, and averaging
 * Manage versioning, access control, and rollbacks painlessly

-Prior to Embeddinghub, many organizations would use three different tools to achieve these three goals.
+Prior to Embeddinghub, many organizations would use four different tools to achieve these four goals.
 With Embeddinghub, you get a database that’s built from the ground up to achieve this functionality.

 ## Concepts